 President, Center for Climate and Energy Solutions

-About C2ES: The Center for Climate and Energy Solutions (C2ES) is an independent, nonprofit, nonpartisan organization promoting strong policy and action to address our climate and energy challenges.
+About C2ES: The Center for Climate and Energy Solutions is an independent, nonpartisan, nonprofit organization advancing strong policy and action to address climate change.
 Learn more at www.c2es.org.

 Statement of Bob Perciasepe